How To Get A Sic Code For My Business

 The origin of SIC codes

 The Standard Industrial Classification (SIC) was designed to give statisticians a common language.
+Because of that, think of it as a filing cabinet for industries: manufacturing, retail, services, agriculture — each gets its own numeric label.
 Over time, the cabinet got a little outdated, which is why NAICS (North American Industry Classification System) was introduced in 1997.
-Think of it as a filing cabinet for industries: manufacturing, retail, services, agriculture — each gets its own numeric label.
 Still, some legacy processes keep the old drawers open.

 Why they still show up

 If you’ve ever applied for a Small Business Administration (SBA) loan, filled out a federal procurement form, or seen a box on a state tax return asking for an “industry code,” you’ve encountered SIC.
-Agencies that haven’t fully transitioned to NAICS still rely on it for quick sorting.
+Here's the thing — agencies that haven’t fully transitioned to NAICS still rely on it for quick sorting.
 So, while it’s not the newest tool in the shed, it’s still functional for certain tasks.

 Why It Matters / Why People Care